Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: Introduction

+where $B$ is a $d$-dimensional Brownian motion, $x$ a point in $\R^d$ and $V$ is a function of time taking values in the space of distributions $\cs'(\R^d,\R^d)$.
+Of course, as it is written,~\eqref{e:SDE} does not make any sense unless we impose certain restrictions concerning the regularity or integrability (or both) of the drift $V$.

+The case of $V$ being a smooth enough vector-field has been deeply investigated and is nowadays well-understood.
+Upon assuming $V\in L_{\loc}^p((0,+\infty)\times \R^d)$ for $p>d+2$, it is still possible to obtain local pathwise existence and uniqueness as shown in~\cite{KR05}.
+When $V$ is an effective distribution, the majority of results deals with the time-homogenous situation (i.e. $V$ is taken to be independent of time), see for example~\cite{BC01,FRW03,FRW04}, and existence and uniqueness can be determined either in the weak or strong sense, depending on the interplay between its regularity and integrability.

-where $B$ is a $d$-dimensional Brownian motion and $V:[0,T]\times\R^d\to\R^d$ a smooth enough vector field, have been deeply investigated and are nowadays well understood.
-The picture becomes blurred when we take $V$ to be a Schwartz distribution since it is already unclear how to define a convenient notion of solution.
+When $V\in C([0,T],\cs'(\R^d,\R^d))$ with a non-trivial dependence on time, the picture becomes even more blurred, since it is already unclear how to define a convenient notion of solution.
 Nevertheless some advances have been recently made in~\cite{FFF}, where the authors investigate the case of a time dependent distributional drift taking values in a class of Sobolev spaces with negative derivation order on $\R^d$.

-The attempt of the present paper is to generalize the recent work of F.Delarue and R.Diel.
-In~\cite{FR}, they construct solutions to SDEs with $V(t,\cdot)=\partial_xY(t,\cdot)$ and $Y$ a $(1/3+\eps)$-H\"older function in space on some interval $I\subseteq \R$, by formulating a Stroock-Varadhan martingale problem for~\eqref{SDE}.
+Our attempt is to generalize the work of F. Delarue and R. Diel.
+In~\cite{FR}, they construct solutions to SDEs with $V(t,\cdot)=\partial_xY(t,\cdot)$ and $Y$ a $(1/3+\eps)$-H\"older function in space on some interval $I\subseteq \R$, by formulating a Stroock-Varadhan martingale problem for~\eqref{e:SDE}.
 What we aim at is to go beyond the one dimensional case and consider a distributional drift on $\R^d$ for $d\geq1$.
 More precisely we study the case of $V\in C([0,T], \CC^\beta(\R^d,\R^d))$ for $\beta<0$, where $\CC^\beta(\R^d,\R^d)$ is the Besov-H\"older space of distributions on $\R^d$ (see~\eqref{eq:Besov-space} for the exact definition).
-In the same spirit as~\cite{FR}, we prove well-posedness for the martingale problem corresponding to~\eqref{SDE} by analyzing the partial differential equation associated to the generator $\mathscr G^V$ of the diffusion.
-Such generator has the following expression